linsyking/vg151-docs/docs/_sources/mid2/rc_part6.rst.txt

 .. tip::

-    Review the homework carefullt.
+    Review the homework carefully.
 Part 1 will have a homework question.

 Good Luck
 ---------